hummingbot/hummingbot-site/docs/strategies/index.md

 ## Learn Algo Trading and Market Making

-To gain a deeper understanding of Hummingbot strategies along with access to the latest Hummingbot framework updates, check out [Botcamp](/botcamp/faq/), the official training program for Hummingbot.
+To gain a deeper understanding of Hummingbot strategies along with access to the latest Hummingbot framework updates, check out [Botcamp](https://www.botcamp.xyz), the official training and [certification](/certification) for Hummingbot.

 Operated by the people behind Hummingbot Foundation, Botcamp offers bootcamps and courses that teach you how to design and deploy advanced algo trading and market making strategies using Hummingbot's Strategy V2 framework.